 Etruscans were fine metalworkers, masters at casting and adept at hammered bronze and iron products.
 On the Via del Ferro route, you’ll see reminders of Etruscan iron working from the 6th to the third century BC, some of the ore coming from the nearby island of Elba.
 In fact, the coastal burial grounds, the Necropolis of San Cerbone, was buried under an enormous pile of slag left over from the process.
 It wasn’t until the Italians needed iron for WWI that they looked at the slag and discovered that the ancient process only extracted about 40% of the metals.
 When they removed the slag for reprocessing they discovered the tombs below the slag heap.

 Just north of Piombino is one of Italy's most famous wine regions.
 The Etruscan coast wine and olive oil road takes you to its heart, Bolgheri, a wine village stuffed with fine restaurants and wine shops.
-This is where the Super Tuscan revolution began, and it's a place I highly recommend visiting.
+This is where the Super Tuscan revolution began, and it's a place I highly recommend visiting for wine lovers.